-The Trolls and the Tree: an Interactive Puppet Show will open at Old Schwamb Mill on June 4, 2022!
+The Trolls and the Tree: an Interactive Puppet Show will open on June 4, 2022 and be performed again in July and September!
 We welcome people to come into our fairy garden and be a friend to the plants, animals and fairies that live there.
 Best for children ages 5 to 10 and their families.
 Outdoors.

 The trolls want to take good care of the fairies’ garden, but they also want a LOT of stuff.
 When there’s not enough space for their breakfast nook, what should they keep — their deluxe toaster or the fairies’ cherished tree?

 Nature-based educator Ann Wynne, stringed instrument virtuoso Peter Lehman and I have enjoyed building this show together, rehearsal by rehearsal.

 June 4: Please call Old Schwamb Mill at 781-643-0554 for tickets, $15 per family group.
 Single tickets $5.